 Submission before the Meeting:

 Presenters will be able to submit their files online, to a file size limit of 2GB.
 (Larger files can be uploaded onsite.)
-You will receive your login credentials via email in February prior to the event.
+You will receive your login credentials via email in early August prior to the event.
 If you upload your presentation files via the website, you will have faster check in at the Speaker Ready Room.
 Please make sure to upload all media files required for your presentation.
 Any videos, sounds or fonts not included in your online upload folder will cause your presentation to fail in the meeting room.

 On-site Submission and Check In: